-Hosts are required to store only the data being signed for the first signature block, but not required to store the signature itself, Furthermore, hosts are not required to store subsequent signature blocks.
-However, they may do so if they so choose.
+Hosts are required to store only the data being signed for the first signature block, but not required to store the signature itself.
+Furthermore, hosts are not required to, but may store subsequent signature blocks.

 The host shall keep the highest-version-number Drive Revocation List Record it has seen.
 The host shall check that the Drive ID in the Drive Certificate is not in the Drive Revocation List Record during the authentication process.